isaac-hdz/whack-a-mole/README.md

 	v0.2. 	- Got PNG's to work by adding appropriate .dll's to the directory.
 All images used for the moles are now PNG's with transparency.
 Added -mwindows to Makefile.
 No more command line prompt coming up after clicking the executable.

+	v0.3	- Start menu is now up.
+The game no longer closes after losing.